Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Introduction

 Most existing variable importance approaches for longitudinal data are motivated by the causal inference literature.
-Several approaches exist that do not admit statistical inference; further, these approaches are only interpretable in the presence of a treatment or exposure variable, defining the importance of a variable as that which can be used to select an optimal treatment \citep{gunter2011,fan2016,wu2022,ma2023}.
+Several approaches exist that do not admit statistical inference; further, these approaches are only interpretable in the presence of a treatment or exposure variable, defining the importance of a variable by whether it can be used to select an optimal treatment \citep{gunter2011,fan2016,wu2022,ma2023}.
 One approach for assessing the importance of these tailoring variables does yield statistical inference on importance \citep{bian2021}, but relies on parametric assumptions.
-More general approaches that do not rely on parametric assumptions and yield inference are defined only for a single measure of variable importance and are valid under standard causal inference assumptions \citep{vanderlaan2006}. \citet{hubbard2013} and \citet{diaz2015} proposed measures for continuous and binary outcomes that can be interpreted as the mean difference in the outcome value given an increase of $\delta > 0$ in the covariate of interest at a specified time point.
+More general approaches that do not rely on parametric assumptions and yield inference are defined only for a single measure of variable importance and are valid under standard causal inference assumptions \citep{vanderlaan2006}. \citet{hubbard2013} and \citet{diaz2015} proposed measures for continuous and binary outcomes that can be interpreted as the mean difference in the outcome given an increase of $\delta > 0$ in the covariate of interest at a specified time point.
 Other approaches are based on the conditional average treatment effect, defined as $E(Y^1 - Y^0 \mid X = x)$, where $Y^a$ denotes the counterfactual outcome that would be observed if treatment $A$ were set to the value $a \in \{0,1\}$ and $X$ is a vector of pre-treatment covariates \citep{robins2008,chen2017,hines2022,boileau2022}.
 In general prediction settings, where there is no explicit treatment or exposure variable, these approaches require the analyst to define meaningful levels of a covariate of interest to remain interpretable.
+Finally, the relatively simple approach of fitting a longitudinal prediction model using generalized estimating equations \citep{liang1986longitudinal} or generalized linear mixed models \citep{breslow1993approximate} is unsatisfactory due to the reliance on parametric models for either the outcome-covariate relationship or covariance structure (or both).

 Here, we focus on longitudinal VIM inference which can be implemented in the setting of either prediction or treatment effect estimation.
 Our proposed method provides inference at individual time points as well as on well-defined single-number summaries over longitudinal VIMs.
 The VIM at each timepoint can be defined in several ways \citep{williamson2021}, including the difference in the mean outcome value, difference in $R^2$, or difference in classification accuracy.
 Given this cross-sectional VIM, we then define population-level summaries of the variable importance trajectory over time, facilitating the development of valid confidence intervals and hypothesis tests even if flexible machine learning tools are used in estimating the prediction functions and the data are correlated over time.
 This framework allows us to investigate the trajectory of the importance of the PHQi9 for predicting suicide attempt; we present the VIM results in this article.